 Our income tax provision was \$80.2 million and \$135.2 million in 2018 and 2016, respectively, and our income tax benefit was \$47.7 million in 2017.
 The income tax provision in 2017 included a benefit of \$148.8 million relating to the enactment of the U.S. Tax Cuts and Jobs Act, or the U.S. Tax Act.
 The effective tax rates for 2018, 2017 and 2016 were 15.1%, (10.8)% and 25.4%, respectively.
 The income tax benefit recognized for 2017 in respect of the enactment of the U.S. Tax Act resulted in a net decrease to our effective tax rate of 33.7%.
 The effective tax rates for 2018 and 2016 were higher than the Irish statutory rate of 12.5%, primarily due to income taxable at a rate higher than the Irish statutory rate and unrecognized tax benefits, partially offset by the release of reserves related to unrecognized tax benefits upon the expiration of a statute of limitation, originating tax credits and the release of a valuation allowance held primarily against certain foreign net operating losses or NOLs.
-The effective tax rate for 2017 was lower than the Irish statutory rate of 2017 was primarily due to the impact of the enactment of the U.S. Tax Act.
-Excluding this effect, the effective rate in 2018 would have decreased compared to 2017 primarily due to a decrease in the U.S. corporate income tax rate.
-The decrease in the effective tax rate in 2017 compared to 2016 was primarily due to the release of a valuation allowance held against certain foreign NOLs and the release of reserves related to unrecognized tax the effective tax rate in 2017 compared to 2016 was primarily due to the release of a valuation allowance held against certain foreign NOLs and the release of reserves related to unrecognized tax to for induce the effective tax rate in 2017 was primarily due to the release of reserves related to unrecognized tax to the effective tax rate in 2017 was primarily due to the release of a valuation allowance held against certain foreign NOLs and the release of reserves related to unrecognized tax benefits upon the e
+The effective tax rate for 2017 was lower than the Irish statutory rate of 12.5%, primarily due to the impact of the enactment of the U.S. Tax Act.
+The increase in the effective tax rate for 2018 compared to 2017 was primarily due to the impact of the enactment of the U.S. Tax Act.
+Excluding this effect, the effective rate in 2018 would have decreased compared to 2017 primarily due to a decrease in the U.S. Corporate income tax rate.
+The decrease in the effective tax rate in 2017 compared to 2016 was primarily due to the release of a valuation allowance held against certain foreign NOLs and the release of reserves related to unrecognized tax benefits upon the expiration of a statute of limitation, partially offset by a reduction in deductions available in relation to subsidiary equity.